amygreene/WordPress/wp-content/plugins/better-rss-widget/readme.txt

 = Features =

 * Add title or post tags to the feed URL in the shortcode.
-* Excerpt lenght can be set in both the widget and the shortcode.
+* Excerpt length can be set in both the widget and the shortcode.
+* Limit the number of characters to display for the title of the post.
+* Add text or html before the list of posts on widgets.
 * Page conditionals select whether or not to show on Home, Front, Single Post, Archive, Search, Category, Tag, and Date pages.
 * Shortcode to allow embedding RSS feeds into posts and pages.
 * Choose whether to cache the RSS feed and set the cache duration per feed, defaults to 3600 seconds (1 hour).